 Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

-DeVante Jackson ’17 performed jazz around campus and across town during his first semester at Augsburg College.
+DeVante Jackson ’17 performed jazz around campus and across town during his first semester at Augsburg University.

 Jackson—a saxophone player and pianist—regularly joined the Augsburg Jazz Band on stage in Hoversten Chapel, and had experiences only available to students who study in an urban location.
 Jackson amplified his formal music education by accompanying professional groups and amateur artists at theaters, jazz clubs, and cultural centers throughout Minneapolis and St. Paul.